smallyunet/finder-sight/docs/guide.md

 4. The app will automatically read the image data from the clipboard and start searching.

 ### View Results
-- **Match Found**:
+- **Matches List**:
-  - The thumbnail of the original image found will be displayed.
-  - A match score is shown.
-Lower score means less difference (0 means identical).
-  - Click the **"Reveal in Finder"** button to automatically open Finder and highlight the file.
+  - Found images are displayed in the main result area on the right.
+  - Each result shows a thumbnail and a similarity score (lower is better, 0 is identical).

+- **Reveal in Finder**:
+  - **Double-click** on any result item to instantly reveal the file in Finder.

 - **Not Found**:
   - The interface shows "No matching image found".